Chapter 1 - Arrival

 The grimy, skinny kid next to Rishmond leaned close and whispered, "Where does ya s'pose we are?".
 The kid's name was Toby.
 He was only 12 turns old.
 Young for conscripted ship work, but here he was.
 He and Rishmond had developed a friendship over the last five weeks.
 Toby had already been on board by the time Rishmond awoke in the fo'c'sle below the main deck.
 Toby had taken it upon himself to wipe the blood from Rishmond's head and ensure he was as comfortable as he could be while chained to a fitting in the floor and dumped on a low slung hammock.

 Toby had greeted Rishmond as he came-to and fetched him water from the small bucket by one of the posts from which the hammocks were hung.
 "Hi."
 Toby's voice was soft and concerned.
 "Ya'ight?
 Looks like they hit yur head pretty hard."
 Rishmond couldn't place his accent, not one he'd heard around Mott, not even among the sailors and riff raff of the street.
 Toby later told Rishmond he was from a small, poor village near the mountains far to the north of Mott.
 Not some place Rishmond was familiar with, but then, education about geography was something sorely lacking for an urchin on the streets.
 Rishmond had taken to the kid and endeavored to teach him what he could and keep him out of trouble as much as possible.
 It worked for the most part, and the kid was a willing student and a hard worker, but more than once Rishmond had taken a lashing for something Toby did, or forgot to do.
 Not that Rishmond really minded, lashing and beatings were just a part of life really, even many of the officers on the ship took at least one beating during the voyage.
-The first mate had taken a lashing after those two kids went overboard.
-Apparently the Captain didn't appreciate being short handed at all.
+The first mate had taken a lashing after those two kids went overboard, apparently the Captain didn't appreciate being short handed at all.
 Worse punishment was to be had in the form of missed meals, at least as far as Rishmond was concerned.

 Rishmond shook his head and shrugged slightly giving Toby a significant look.
 They'd been told to be quiet and Rishmond meant to be.
 No reason to earn a lashing if it wasn't warranted.
 Toby glanced away from Rishmond toward the guards at the door.
 Were they likely to lash or beat someone here in the port where they wanted everyone to be quiet?
 Maybe.
 Probably.
 Toby seemed to come to the conclusion that perhaps it wasn't worth finding out.